Massacre of Kos: Background

 Kos was occupied by Italy since the Italo-Turkish War of 1912, which ended the long Ottoman rule over the island.
 In the course of the Second World War, Kos became important because of an airfield near Antimachia.
 The armistice of Cassibile on 8 September 1943, which stipulated the surrender of Italy to the Allies, was greeted with enthusiasm both by the Italian army and the local population in the hope of an imminent conclusion of the war.
 The few Germans on the island were caught off guard and easily disarmed.
 Soon after, more than 1,500 British troops landed on Kos to assist the approximately 4,000 Italian soldiers in defending the island from a possible German invasion.

 In the dawn of 3 October, the German 22nd Air Landing Division (then stationed on Crete), led by General Friedrich-Wilhelm Müller, began Operation Polar Bear by landing in three different locations on the island, both from the sea and the air.
 During the battle there was no coordination between the Italians and the British, the RAF was unable to provide air cover, and the lack of sufficient anti-aircraft artillery allowed the Luftwaffe's Fliegerkorps X to carry out heavy air bombardments undisturbed.
-Thus, even though the ground forces defending Kos vastly outnumbered the Germans (about 5,500 English and Italians vs. approximately 1,000 Germans), they surrendered on October 4.
+Thus, even though the ground forces defending Kos vastly outnumbered the Germans (about 5,500 British and Italians vs. approximately 1,000 Germans), they surrendered on October 4.
 A total of 1,388 British and 3,145 Italians were captured and mustered in Neratzia Castle in the city of Kos.